Division of Lyne

 The Division of Lyne is an Australian electoral division in the state of New South Wales.
+It is on the Tasman Sea coast, stretching from Hawks Nest in the south to Lake Cathie in the north, comprising the inland city of Taree.

+Since 2025 its MP has been Alison Penfold of the National Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-It includes the major towns of Forster, Kempsey, Taree and Wauchope, as well as other smaller towns.
+It includes the city of Taree and the major towns of Dungog, Forster, Gloucester and Wauchope, as well as other smaller towns and some outer suburbs of Port Macquarie.
 It covers the entirety of both the Dungog Shire and the Mid-Coast Council, as well as parts of the Port Macquarie-Hastings Council.